anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-11-04 v0.0.49a another attempt to fix websocket CSP issue

 2023-11-04 v0.0.48a attempt to fix websocket CSP issue

 2023-11-04 v0.0.47a added search capability to TOC